Skip to main content

 info

 5. Still in the CPP file, bind the functions you just implemented to the OSS's delegate.
-Navigate to the Initialize function and add the highlighted code below.
+Navigate to the Initialize function and add the code below.

 void ULoginQueueSubsystem_Starter::Initialize(FSubsystemCollectionBase& Collection)